Anxiety Medications: Types, Effects, and Precautions

 Other OTC Anxiety Medication

-You can use any of a variety of over the counter anxiety medication CVS, and other pharmacies sell.
+You can use any of a variety of over the counter anxiety medication pharmacies sell.
 You can get anxiety medication over the counter to help with mild and infrequent anxiety.
 Suggested over the counter anxiety medicine is typically limited to small doses of Benadryl.

-Over the counter anxiety medicine listed under natural anxiety meds above are usually very safe, but OTC anxiety meds in other categories may cause serious side effects.
+Over the counter anxiety medicine listed under natural anxiety medicines above are usually very safe, but OTC anxiety medication in other categories may cause serious side effects.

 You can also get dog anxiety medication over the counter.
 Be sure you talk to your pet's veterinarian before using any over the counter medicine for anxiety.
 These include: